Glitch Text Styles Gallery — Browse, Preview & Copy 20+ Effects

 03 Tips for Better-Looking Glitch Text

-A great-looking glitch effect comes down to a few choices most people skip.
-Start with the context.
-A username on Discord can handle more chaos than a post on X, and a post on X can handle more than an Instagram bio with a strict character cap.
-Pick the platform first, then choose an intensity that fits.
+A good-looking glitch effect usually comes down to a few choices most people skip entirely.
+Context is the first one.
+A Discord username can handle way more chaos than a post on X, and a post on X can handle more than an Instagram bio with its tight character cap.
+Figure out the platform first, then pick an intensity that actually fits it.

-Mixing styles tends to look better than maxing out one effect.
-Pair a clean Unicode font like Tiny Caps or Script with a single combining mark for accent, instead of stacking ten marks on plain text.
-The result reads as intentional rather than broken.
+Mixing styles usually beats maxing out a single one.
+Try pairing a clean Unicode font, like Tiny Caps or Script, with just one combining mark for accent instead of piling ten marks onto plain text.
+It ends up reading as a deliberate choice rather than something that broke.

-Watch for line spacing.
-Heavy Zalgo extends well above and below the baseline, so it can clip into surrounding text or get cut off entirely on platforms that limit line height.
-If you're posting in a comment thread, test it in a draft first.
-What looks dramatic in the preview may turn into a single squashed line after the platform renders it.
+Line spacing trips people up a lot.
+Heavy Zalgo stretches well above and below the baseline, so it can clip into whatever text is around it, or get chopped off entirely on platforms that cap line height.
+Posting in a comment thread?
+Test it in a draft first.
+Something that looks dramatic in your preview can turn into one squashed, unreadable line once the platform actually renders it.

-Finally, copy-paste behavior varies.
-Some apps strip combining marks on submit, some preserve them, and some convert them in unpredictable ways.
-If a style looks right in the preview but breaks when posted, switch to a single-codepoint font style like Double Struck or Full-Width, which renders identically everywhere Unicode is supported.
+Copy-paste behavior is its own can of worms.
+Some apps strip combining marks the moment you submit, some keep them, and some mangle them into something unpredictable.
+If a style looks right in the preview but falls apart once it's posted, switch to a single-codepoint style like Double Struck or Full-Width instead.
+They're far less likely to get mangled in transit.

 04 Frequently Asked Questions